 David Simon knows you loved The Wire.
-He also knows you probably didn’t watch The Wire when it was actually on TV, i.e., when your patronage and fandom would have actually helped him.
-Instead, chances are you’re among the majority who came to The Wire through DVD and streaming post-fact (or you’re just pretending to have watched the show so your friends will stop badgering you about it).
+He also knows you probably didn’t watch The Wire when it was actually on TV, which is when your patronage and fandom would have actually helped him.
+Instead, chances are you’re among the majority who came to The Wire through DVD and streaming post-fact or you’re just pretending to have watched the show so your friends will stop badgering you about it.
 Now that Simon has a new HBO show, The Deuce, he’d really prefer it if you didn’t wait several years to finally get around to watching it.

 Huh.
 Maybe Hollywood is just more nostalgic for 70s New York than the rest of us.
 What makes The Deuce so special then?

 Oh, nothing.
 Just the fact that it’s really, really good, as in 96%-on-RottenTomatoes good.
 Plus, as Matt Zoller Steitz pointed out, it’s a show which is entirely free of any nostalgia for the era its dramatizing, which frees it up to be brutally honest and ultimately more rewarding.
 The movie-length pilot has been available on HBO Now for weeks now, but it officially premieres on HBO tonight with 7 more episodes set to unfurl over the next two months (and a second season already planned should HBO opt for renewal).
 Here’s everything you need to know: